 - spray (which means no brush strokes) or for brush application

-How to protect acrylic painting with MinWax Protective finish:
+How to protect the acrylic painting with MinWax Protective finish:

 Supplies: Protective finish, foam brush

 - Wait until your painting is fully cured.
-The manufacturer suggests to wait 30 days.
+The manufacturer suggests waiting 30 days.

-- Work in well-aired, dust-free room.
+- Work in a well-aired, dust-free room.
 Place your painting horizontally.

-- Poor a small amount in one corner on the painting
+- Pour a small amount into one corner of the painting

 - Check if the whole painting is evenly covered.